Nona Macdonald Visitors Centre

 Photo: Staka, CC BY-SA 4.0.

 The Royal Ontario Museum is a museum of art, world culture and natural history in Toronto, Ontario, Canada.
-It is one of the largest museums in North America and the largest in Canada.
+It is one of the largest museums in North America and the largest museum in Canada.
 Royal Ontario Museum is situated 740 metres north of Nona Macdonald Visitors Centre.

 Art Gallery of Ontario